 In the afternoon travel up the Rewa River to a location known as Seawall.
 This rock formation is a great place to fish or take in the beauty of the location.
 Visit sand banks where river turtles come to lay their eggs.
-Along the river banks you may see red howlers, squirrel and brown capuchin monkeys.
+Along the riverbanks you may see red howlers, squirrel and brown capuchin monkeys.

-We continue up river and then hike through the rainforest to area where we can observe the Goliath bird-eating spider, the largest spider in the world by mass and size.
+We continue upriver and then hike through the rainforest to area where we can observe the Goliath bird-eating spider, the largest spider in the world by mass and size.
 The practice of calling theraphosids "bird-eating" derives from an early 18th-century copper engraving showing one eating a hummingbird.

 These spiders can have a leg span of up to 28 cm (11 in), a body length of up to 11.9 cm (4.7 in) and can weigh up to 175 g (6.2 oz).
-Despite its name, it is rare for the Goliath bird-eating spider to actually prey on birds.
+Despite its name, it is rare for the Goliath bird-eating spider to actually prey on birds; in the wild, its diet consists primarily of other large arthropods, worms and amphibians.
+However, because of its size and opportunistic predatory behavior, it is not uncommon for this species to kill and consume a variety of insects and small terrestrial vertebrates.
 In the wild, they have been observed feeding on rodents, frogs, toads, lizards and even snakes.